return42/sphkerneldoc/linux_src_doc/arch/ia64/mm/discontig_c.rst

 .. c:function:: int build_node_maps(unsigned long start, unsigned long len, int node)

-    callback to setup bootmem structs for each node
+    callback to setup mem_data structs for each node

-    :param unsigned long start:
+    :param start:
         physical start of range
+    :type start: unsigned long

-    :param unsigned long len:
+    :param len:
         length of range
+    :type len: unsigned long

-    :param int node:
+    :param node:
         node where this range resides
+    :type node: int

 .. _`build_node_maps.description`:

 Description
 -----------

-We allocate a struct bootmem_data for each piece of memory that we wish to treat as a virtually contiguous block (i.e. each node).
+Detect extents of each piece of memory that we wish to treat as a virtually contiguous block (i.e. each node).
 Each such block must start on an \ ``IA64_GRANULE_SIZE``\  boundary, so we round the address down if necessary.
 Any non-existent pages will simply be part of the virtual memmap.
-We also update min_low_pfn and max_low_pfn here as we receive memory ranges from the caller.

 .. _`early_nr_cpus_node`: